CoastWatch-WestCoast/ERDDAP-basics/lessons/md/04-Erddapurl.md

 * colorBar=KT_thermal|||12|20|

-The minimum is set to 12 and maximum is st to 20.
+The minimum is set to 12 and maximum is set to 20.
 Play around with the numbers until your image looks good.

 ## Changing the file type in the URL